Local Guides

 When is the best time to visit London?

 London is one of the true ‘cities of the world’.
-With an unrivalled history, an abundance of things to see and do and some of the finest dining options available anywhere in the world, it’s no surprise that almost 20 million people visit the capital each year.
+With an unrivalled history, an abundance of things to see and do and some of the finest dining options available anywhere in the world, it’s no surprise that this year, nearly 38 million people will have visited London.

 As great as the city is, one thing that can’t be relied upon when planning a visit is the infamous (and unpredictable) English weather.